flutter/plugins/packages/webview_flutter/webview_flutter/README.md

 1. Pass a creation params class provided by a platform implementation to a `fromPlatformCreationParams` constructor (e.g. `WebViewController.fromPlatformCreationParams`, `WebViewWidget.fromPlatformCreationParams`, etc...).
-2. Calling methods on a platform implementation of a class by using the `platform` field (e.g.
+2. Call methods on a platform implementation of a class by using the `platform` field (e.g.
    `WebViewController.platform`, `WebViewWidget.platform`, etc...).

-Below is an example of setting additional iOS and Android parameters to the WebViewController.
+Below is an example of setting additional iOS and Android parameters to the `WebViewController`.

 <?code-excerpt "main.dart (platform_features)"?>
 ```dart